 Depend on the filtering propose, it can be selected to Prevent or Permit.

-Click on Edit MAC Filter List to add the client stations MAC list.
+Click on Edit MAC Filter List to add the client stations to the MAC Address Filter list.

 The table could store up to 40 different MAC addresses.
 Please follow the format that it required when an address is input.